-There is a distinction between such supplies and supplies made in circumstances where the supply made is not necessary to the supply of education services and students have a choice as to whether to receive the supply such as:
+There is a distinction between the supplies described above and supplies made in circumstances where the supply made is not necessary to the supply of education services and students have a choice as to whether to receive the supply.
+Examples of such supplies include:

-- Goods are supplied where there is a take-home component (for example, the supply of stationery or the supply of materials where a student is entitled to ownership of the finished product from practical classes such as woodwork).
-In such circumstances a school may not insist that the student take ownership of the goods supplied; or - Attendance at or participation in activities is voluntary; or - Transport to and from school activities (such as a camp) or food at the camp are supplied.
+- goods supplied where there is a very clear take-home component such as stationery or materials where a student is entitled to ownership of a finished product from practical classes such as woodwork.
+In such circumstances a school may not insist that the student take ownership of such goods; or - attendance at or participation in activities that is voluntary; or - transport to or from school activities (such as a camp) or food supplied at a camp.